 Endangered is a new exhibition reflecting on the precarious nature of classic trades and environments in a rapidly developing world.

 Endangered is a combination of different mediums, including projection, textile, photography and sculpture, curated to comment on sustainability, resilience and the future of our planet.
-Audiences can expect to be immersed in a creative world which tells personal stories and provokes action.
+Audiences can expect to be immersed in a creative world that tells personal stories and provokes action.

 There are ten talented contributors in total, each with their own message.